wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 ---------------------------------------------------

 .. image:: images/how-to-wire-a-robot/image11.jpg
-   :width: 600

 Requires: Wire stripper, small flat screwdriver (optional), 18AWG red and black wire:

 1. Strip ~5/16" on the end of the red and black 18AWG wire.
 2. Connect the wire to one of the two terminal pairs labeled "Vbat VRM PCM PWR" on the PDP.